chef/chef-web-docs/content/glossary.md

 :   The Chef web-based management console you can use to manage Role
     Based Access Control (RBAC), edit and delete nodes, and reset private keys.
-Keep up to date with what's happening during chef client runs across an entire organization or on specific nodes.
+Keep up to date with what's happening during Chef Infra Client runs across an entire organization or on specific nodes.

 **node**